ommmishra/JDBC-Apps/README.md

 # ReminderApp
 A small project for exploring the JAVA DATABASE CONNECTIVITY(JDBC).

-This program lets you store your reminders in a database through the use of JAVA, although its a very crude program it will be usefull in learning the basics of JAVA DATABASE CONNECTIVITY.Before you start with this program you must have a brief understanding of database and SQL(Structured Query Language).
+This program lets you store your reminders in a database through the use of JAVA, although its a very crude program it will be useful in learning the basics of JAVA DATABASE CONNECTIVITY.Before you start with this program you must have a brief understanding of database and SQL(Structured Query Language).